Cross-talk and interference enhance information capacity of a signaling pathway: Results

-Eq.\eqref{dFRel} relates incremental fluctuations in read-out $\delta \n$ with fluctuations in free energy $\delta \F$.
-This is a linear response relation, with the free energy playing the role of the driving force (for details, see \cite{BialekPNAS2}).
-Using fluctuation dissipation theorem \cite{Kubo}, we calculate the power-spectrum of noise in $\n$.
+Eq.\ref{dFRel} relates incremental fluctuations in read-out $\delta \n$ with fluctuations in free energy $\delta \F$.
+This is a linear response relation, with the free energy playing the role of the driving force (for details, see \citep{BialekPNAS2}).
+Using fluctuation dissipation theorem \citep{Kubo}, we calculate the power-spectrum of noise in $\n$.

-with $\Im$ denoting the imaginary part of the inverse of $\Lambda$ matrix computed above.
+with $\Im$ denoting the imaginary part.
 From $S$, we can compute the covariance matrix,

-$\tau$ denotes the integration time of the site.
-The read-out noise decreases with an increase in integration time.
-In our calculations, we assume very short integration time, namely $1/\tau \to \infty$.
-The off-diagonal element of $\langle \delta\n^T \delta\n \rangle$ is the covariance between the two read-outs.
-With proper normalization, we can compute the correlation coefficient (Fig. 2A).
+$\tau_{int}$ denotes the integration time of the site.
+For now, we assume $1/\tau_{int} \to \infty$ to compute the instantaneous fluctuations in the binding read-out.
+Later, we will consider biologically relevant integration times.
+With proper normalization, we can compute the correlation coefficient (Fig. 3A).
 The correlation-coefficient is negative, since a more than expected occupation of the site by one TF will clearly result in less than expected occupation by the other.